 Particular Behavior or an Aging Dog

-Dogs can be like people, where their appetite can be affected by the presence of another animal, by the type of food they are given or even because they don’t like how their food is being served to them.
+Dogs can be like people, where dog's appetite can be affected by the presence of another animal, by the type of food they are given or even because they don't like how their food is being served to them.
 Pay particular attention to any changes that you may have made with how you feed them.

 Perhaps you changed the time of day or maybe you had to change the brand that they normally eat.
 If you can't go back to her normal routine you will need to find another way to get her to eat again.